sky-uk/kfp-operator/docs-gen/content/docs/reference/providers/overview.md

 To use a custom provider:

 1. **Implement a Provider Service**: Ensure the service adheres to the OpenAPI specification and handles eventing and state reporting appropriately.
 2. **Configure Run Completion Events**: Integrate your provider with an eventing mechanism compatible with the KFP Operator.
+See the [Run Completion Events](../../run-completion) documentation for more information.
 3. **Deploy and Test**: Deploy the custom provider and verify proper communication with the KFP Operator.